sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

       },
 ```

- This tells SenseML the following:
+ This tells Sensible the following:

 - The anchor is inside a box (`"id": "box"`).